jjgecon/Does-Gamer-Slang-Appeal-to-Gamers/README.md

 - Improve the regression presentation
 - Check grammar
 - Improve clarity of arguments
-- Improve presentation of descriptive dtats
+- Improve presentation of descriptive stats